Xata/mw-website-dev/content/articles/dropping_pelican.md

 ## The Makefile

-This was the first time I wrote my own Makefile.
+This was the first time that I wrote my own Makefile.
 I actually enjoyed learning about this.
 I didn't know you could use Makefiles like this.

 ```makefile
 build: